Business Customs

 Although the government has invested heavily in the country’s road network and several major highways have been improved, many roads are in poor condition and there has been an increase in fatal accidents.
 Paved roads connect Kampala to border crossings with Kenya, Rwanda, South Sudan, Democratic Republic of Congo (DRC), and Tanzania.
 Uganda’s first four-lane expressway between Kampala and Entebbe opened in June 2018.
 Due to poor drainage, driving conditions worsen during the rainy season.
 With vehicle ownership in Kampala increasing 10% per year, unpredictable traffic congestion continues to worsen.
 Routine trips across Kampala can take anywhere from 30 minutes to two hours.
 Secondary roads throughout the country remain undeveloped and a vehicle with high clearance is strongly recommended.

 Entebbe International Airport offers non-stop flights to regional, European, and Middle Eastern destinations.
 Frequent regional flights include Nairobi, Mombasa, Dar es Salaam, Zanzibar, Addis Ababa, Juba, Mogadishu, Kinshasa, Bujumbura, and Kigali.
 Other non-stop international destinations include Johannesburg, Cairo, Istanbul, Dubai, Doha, Brussels, and Amsterdam.
 There are no direct flights to the United States, although Delta and United offer codeshares with European, African, and Middle Eastern carriers.
 Small private carriers recently have established scheduled commercial services between Entebbe and several domestic safari sites popular with tourists.
 Uganda relaunched its national airline (Uganda Airlines) in July 2019 with four Bombardier CRJ900 aircraft operating on routes in East and Central Africa.
 The airline also acquired two Airbus A330neo aircraft, delivered in December 2020 and February 2021, aimed at extending the airline’s routes to Europe, the Middle East, and China.
-Uganda Airlines has a direct flight to Dubai and is yet to launch its flights to London and Guangzhou.
+Uganda Airlines operates direct flights to Dubai, London, and Guangzhou several times a week.

 Language